junh1024/junh1024-Documents/Music/Tidal Atmos music reviews.md

 # Tidal Atmos music reviews

 ## Introduction
 Tidal now has Atmos music as of mid-2020.
 It's encoded in EC3 768kps (the highest bitrate).
 I will review the 2D surround mix (since I don't have an Atmos system).
+I rate them rather low so you can add 1 to the score if you want.

 - Key: 3/5 can't have a lot of lead/rhythm instruments@back.
 Approaching a good mix
 - 2/5: some SQ